 Session 1 delete from t1 where id between 1 and 1000000; 1000000 rows deleted Session 2 update jobs set status = 'STARTING' where id = 99; 1 row updated Session 1 update jobs set status = 'FINISHED' where id = 99; -- session 1 is now waiting on session 2 Session 2 delete from t1 where id between 1 and 1000000; -- session 2 is now waiting on session 1 Session 1 (some time within the next 3 seconds) ORA-00060: deadlock detected (with rollback of the most recent statement - i.e. the update)

-On receiving the ORA-00060 error most of the applications that I’ve seen would then crash session 1, resulting in an implicit rollback of the million row delete (worst case I’ve seen: session 2 ran for 10 seconds and resulted in session 1 crashing and rolling back for 3.5 hours); some applications would log “Unexpected Oracle error” to the front-end and retry the most recent action (the update that rolled back) at which point Session 2 would receive an ORA-00060 error and the two sessions would see-saw back and fore every 3 seconds until someone noticed what was going on.
+On receiving the ORA-00060 error most of the applications that I’ve seen would then crash session 1, resulting in an implicit rollback of the million row delete (worst case I’ve seen: session 2 ran for 10 seconds and resulted in session 1 crashing and rolling back for 3.5 hours); some applications would log “Unexpected Oracle error” to the front-end and retry the most recent action (the update that rolled back) at which point Session 2 would receive an ORA-00060 error and the two sessions would see-saw back and forth every 3 seconds until someone noticed what was going on.
 [Update Jan 2016 – I should have linked to this example of an Oracle internal error that does exactly this a long time ago.]

 In what way has the deadlock been “resolved” ?